SyneruJDorner/Anime-Upscaler/README.md

 # Anime-Upscaler
 An anime video upscaler that uses ffmpeg and waifu2x-caffe.

-How To Use:
+How To Use:\n
--Place your desired video into "Input Video"
+Place your desired video into "Input Video"\n
 -Run either:
 	-Upscale_Anime_CPU.bat*
 	-Upscale_Anime_GPU.bat*